Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

-Reopening date: Wynn Resorts is reopening both its Wynn and Encore properties June 4.
+Reopening date: Wynn Resorts reopened both its Wynn and Encore properties June 4.

 Details: Wynn officials promised customers a “full Las Vegas experience” when they return in early June.
 The reopening will include both hotel towers, the two 24-hour casinos, all restaurants, resort pools with private cabanas, Wynn’s 18-hole championship golf course, three retail esplanades, nightly entertainment at the “Lake of Dreams,” and beauty salons, spa treatments and fitness centers.

 The gaming company also detailed some of its enhanced health and safety measures.
 Wynn casinos will be conducting non-invasive thermal temperature checks, offering face coverings, and providing hand sanitation stations as well as sanitizing wipes and hand sanitizer in each guest room.
 The properties will also be using UV technology and electrostatic sprayers in the resorts.

 “We are ready to provide our guests with a full Las Vegas experience with a collection of luxury amenities and unmatched service,” Wynn Resorts CEO Matt Maddox said in a statement.
 “At the same time, our extensive Health & Safety Plan, validated by the nation’s leading public health experts, will enable a safe environment for our guests.
 The entire Wynn team is looking forward to welcoming our guests back.”

 Status of employees: Employees have been paid throughout the shutdown and will continue to be paid through the end of May, Maddox said in a video May 6.
 There are about 15,000 employees covered by the pay extension.